 Vitamin D is a fat-soluble vitamin that primarily aids calcium absorption, promoting growth and mineralisation of your bones.
 Vitamin D does not really behave like a vitamin, rather it functions more like a hormone.
 It helps maintain strong and healthy bones by regulating calcium and phosphorus.
 It is also involved in different functions of your immune system, digestive, circulatory, nervous systems, whilst also affecting ageing.

 Vitamin B12 & Active B12

 Inflammation refers to your body's process of fighting against things that harm it, such as infections, injuries, and toxins, in an attempt to heal itself.
 When something damages your cells, your body releases chemicals that trigger a response from your immune system.
-Our test will show you how well your body responds to foreign chemicals.
+This test will help you find out how your body is dealing with inflammation.

 Biomarker Tested: High sensitivity C-reactive protein

-A weak or compromised immune system can be dangerous, and there are many reasons why you might find yourself getting ill or having to go to the GP more often.
-Our Immunity Health can give you an extensive reading of how well your immune system is coping and what needs to be done to keep it strong.
+A weak or compromised immune system can be dangerous, and there could be different reasons why you might find yourself getting ill or having to go to the GP more often.
+This test will provide you wirh an extensive reading of how well your immune system is coping and what needs to be done to keep it strong.